emcrisostomo/kio-onedrive/README.md

 so you can add multiple Microsoft accounts, browse drives (including shared items), and upload/download files **as if they were local**.

+If you need to setup a Microsoft provider for your own tenant, or with a specific client ID, please read [README.enterpriseapps.md](README.enterpriseapps.md).

 ## Features

 * Multiple OneDrive accounts via KDE Online Accounts, including an in-worker